Great copywriters know that to increase conversions, you need to use search intent to craft highly-targeted marketing and sales copy.

 In Part 1 of this series, we defined and broke down the different types of search intent.
-Now we’ll look at how you can use search intent to increase your conversion rate.
+Now we’ll look at how you can analyse and use search intent to increase your conversion rate.

 Tip #1: Give users what they’re looking for, when they’re looking for it

 In developing copy, ask yourself this question: What are users who land on this page expecting?

 To write effective copy, you need to consider keywords and cater accordingly.

 If the person is looking for information, give him information – not a product page.
 If he wants to make a purchase, don’t distract him with a blog post.
 Put simply make sure your page and its copy matches search intent.

 Tip #2: Effective content always starts with proper planning

 Winging it – or typing away without preparation – will only lead to more work, so make sure you start out by having a plan.

 Think about your content’s structure, what you’ll be writing about, the keywords you plan to use, and so on.